 The government’s commitment to developing offshore wind, combined with the advent of Brexit will mean that the UK supply chain will be drawn on even more to support the construction and operation of wind farms.
 Companies constructing offshore wind farms currently in the UK were sourcing the high-value end of their supply chain from their own countries, including Spain and Norway, and from low-cost countries such as Dubai, but now there is a real opportunity for leveraging UK content.

-With the growing pressure and demand on the UK supply chain, the Acteon group of companies are well positioned to support developers, installers and operators with this surge in offshore construction.
+With the growing pressure and demand on the UK supply chain, the Acteon group of companies is positioned to support developers, installers and operators with this surge in offshore construction.
 We encourage early engagement with us to ensure maximum project efficiency with minimal interfaces.

 Acteon’s companies span the lifecycle of a wind farm project.
 From six regional hubs, we employ teams of multi-skilled engineers and technicians who follow our in-house training and competency frameworks to ensure they are always up to date with the latest industry requirements and regional regulations.

 Acteon has an established and growing offering in the UK wind supply chain with project highlights including: